 IHF is open throughout the year whilst funds permit.

 How do I apply?

-You can apply online through King's Student Records from 8th October 2018.
+You can apply online through King's Student Records.

 On the first page of the King's Student Records, find the ‘My Fund Application’ box and select 'click here to view your funding options'.